Bixi81/COVID-19_excess_deaths/README.md

 Reported deaths which are [attributed to Covid-19](https://github.com/Bixi81/COVID-19) occur mostly in the age group 80+ years (64%) and 60-79 (32%), according to RKI data.
 The mortality data provided by Destatis is in line with these figures as the results of [OLS regressions by age group (Columns 2-4)](https://github.com/Bixi81/Covid-19_excess_deaths/blob/master/regression_results.txt) suggest.

-*Note that the data from Destatis allows no accurate identification of age groups since age groups labels overlap (e.g. 75-80 and 80-85).
+*Note that the data from Destatis allows no accurate identification of age groups since age group labels overlap (e.g. 75-80 and 80-85).
 It is assumed that each age group includes the highes number of years (and excludes the lowest).*

 - In the **age group 0-60**, no excess mortality can be found.
 The estimated coefficient is not statistically different from zero with an expected value of 9 deaths per day (or about 3% of excess deaths).